ok5tvr/LoRa_RX_Igate/README.md

+# LoRa RX iGate - Enhancements

+Added support for sending and receiving APRS messages:
+New /zpravy page displays received messages and allows sending messages via LoRa in AP+DIGI mode.
+Added "Messages" button on the main page for quick access.
+Messages are stored in a buffer (max.
+5 messages) with sender and receipt time information.
+Sending messages is restricted to AP+DIGI mode, with validation for callsign and message length (max.
+67 characters).

 # Supported Boards

 The firmware supports several ESP32-based LoRa boards.
 Pin mappings are handled via board_pins.h and build_flags in platformio.ini.